-Student Admission/Withdrawal (Policy 201, Policy 208) - The Board establishes the district's entry age for beginners as six (6) years by August 31, in accordance with state law and regulations.
+- Student Admission/Withdrawal (Policy 201, Policy 208) The Board establishes the district's entry age for beginners as six (6) years by August 31, in accordance with state law and regulations.
 A parent/guardian may enroll their child by visiting the building office to obtain a registration packet.
 When withdrawal is necessary, parents must visit the school office to sign release of records and withdrawal forms so that the child's records can be forwarded to the new school.
-No student of compulsory school age will be permitted to withdraw without the written consent of a parent/guardian and supporting justification.

-Student Attendance/Compulsory School Age (Policy 204) - As defined in the Pennsylvania Public School Code §1326, 1327, compulsory school age is the period of a child's life from the time he or she enters school, which shall be no later than the age of 6 years, until the age of 18.
+No student of compulsory school age will be permitted to withdraw without the written consent of a parent/guardian and supporting justification. - Class Change Policy - We will not change classes unless it is determined to be an absolute necessity based on student data.
+Class changes will be determined based on student academic data and social/emotional needs.
+This determination will be made by a team consisting of; administration, classroom teacher, support teacher, school counselor, social worker, and family. - Student Attendance/Compulsory School Age (Policy 204) As defined in the Pennsylvania Public School Code §1326, 1327, compulsory school age is the period of a child's life from the time he or she enters school, which shall be no later than the age of 6 years, until the age of 18.
 Children of school age are expected to attend school regularly.